 Final Thought: Jesus did not come to change or void the Law of Moses, and God the Son confirms this: “But it is easier for heaven and earth to pass away than for one dot of the Law to become void.” |Luke 16:17

 Heaven and earth are still here, therefore, the Law of Moses is still in authority and in force; at least according to the Son of God.
-Please read “Fulfilled or Abolished” for the full Scriptural and Greek definition of this verse in Luke.
+Please read “Fulfilled or Abolished” for the full Scriptural and Greek definitions of this verse in Luke.